Genomicsplc/variantkey/README.md

     -------+-------------------------------+---------+----------
 ```

-If the reference allele is not valid, the `normalize_variant` tries to find a reference match with one of the following variant transformations:
+If the reference allele is not valid, the `normalize_variant` function tries to find a reference match with one of the following variant transformations:

 * **swap** the reference and alternate alleles - *sometimes it is not clear which one is the reference and which one is the alternate allele*.
 * **flip** the alleles letters (use the **complement** letters) - *sometimes the alleles refers to the other DNA strand*.
 * **swap** and **flip**.

-Note that the *swap* and *flip* processes can lead to false positive cases, especially when considering Single Nucleotide Polymorphisms (SNPs).
+Note that the *swap* and *flip* processes can lead to false positive cases, especially when considering *Single Nucleotide Polymorphisms* (SNPs).
 The return code of the `normalize_variant` function can be used to discriminate or discard variants that are not consistent.

 If the variant doesn't match the genome reference, then the original variant is returned with an error code.